brexhq/substation/MIGRATION.md

 })
 ```

+**NOTE: For AWS services, retries for the client can be configured in Terraform by using the AWS_MAX_ATTEMPTS environment variable.
+This is used _in addition_ the `meta.retry` transform.**

 #### `meta.pipeline` Transform

 This is removed and was not replaced.
 Remove any references to this transform and replace it with the `transforms` field used in other meta transforms.